1.0 Raspberry Pi

 - A TV with HDMI connector

-Connecting Raspberry Pi 4 with a TV.
+Connecting Raspberry Pi 4 connected to a TV.

 The power is turned on for the power supply connected to the Pi4B and the TV.
 After a small pause, the first screen comes up on the TV.
+It turns out that the Raspbian operating system is installed on Pi4B.

 First screen after Raspberry Pi 4 power on

-After a few configuration dialogs, NOOBS is running fine and its quite straight forward to connect to the WiFi.
+After a few configuration dialogs, Raspbian is running fine and its quite straight forward to connect to the WiFi.
 PI4b does not have a real time clock, so the system time is incorrect.
 This is easily rectified by installing the NTP package.

 $ sudo apt-get install ntp

-Running web browser and terminal programs
+Running the web browser program